Carbon-izer Presents North Houston

 IQ Products Company / 16212 TX-249

-This has been here since 1992 (manufactures a number of compressed products in cans, from compressed air for electronics to insecticide) but while the website still seems to be active, the only main text on the sign is a non-profit subsidiary called IQ Life Sciences Corporation that also operates on the premises and has done so since at least 2017.
-(Google's "Permanently Closed" aside, there's nothing to indicate that the regular IQ is out of business).
+This company has been here since 1992 (manufactures a number of compressed products in cans, from compressed air for electronics to insecticide).
+A good chunk of their warehouse was destroyed in a 2021 fire and the ruins of that building have yet to be rebuilt.
 It should be noted that despite the Tomball Parkway address, it's actually off of Nitrogen Boulevard.

-This currently-vacant restaurant off North Gessner was originally "Juan & Lefty's" from early 2009 (when it was built) to a few years later (it closed in 2013).
+Opened in January 2023, this restaurant off of North Gessner (but part of Tomball, it's in the parking lot of AMC Willowbrook 24) was originally "Juan & Lefty's" from early 2009 (when it was built) to a few years later (it closed in 2013).
 It then became a location of Bone Daddy's House of Smoke, opening in June 2014, before closing sometime around late 2018.
-It is still vacant.

 Houston Methodist Willowbrook Hospital / 18220 Tomball Parkway